 \section{Conclusions}

-In this article, we have attempted to address perturbative unitarity of the vector boson scattering processes in the presence of anomalous couplings associated with the pure gauge sector (TGC and QGC), the Higgs-gauge sector the $V_1V_2H$, $V_1V_2HH$ and Higgs self interactions.
+In this article, we have attempted to address perturbative unitarity of the vector boson scattering processes in the presence of anomalous couplings associated with the pure gauge sector (TGC and QGC), the Higgs boson - gauge boson sector ($V_1V_2H$, $V_1V_2HH$) and Higgs boson self interactions.
 We start with twenty three anomalous couplings involved in $VV$ and/or $HH$ scattering processes, taking all of them to be independent.
-Our observations are summarised below: \begin{enumerate} \item[(a)] At high energies, the helicity amplitudes corresponding to the gauge boson scattering in processes grow as \orderss and / or \ordersthalf.
+Our observations are summarised below: \begin{enumerate} \item[(a)] We adopt the correct procedure for perturbative unitarization by analysing all dominant terms in the helicity amplitudes unlike reference \cite{Corbett:2014ora}.
+At high energies, the helicity amplitudes corresponding to the gauge boson scattering in processes grow as \orderss and/or \ordersthalf$\!$.
 On demanding these divergent terms in the amplitudes to vanish identically, we are left with fourteen independent anomalous couplings given in equation \eqref{indepano}.
-However, three anomalous couplings which are related to Higgs self interactions, do not generate helicity amplitudes that grow with the energy and hence they could not be constrained from the perturbative unitarity arguments.
+However, three anomalous couplings which are related to Higgs boson self interactions, do not generate such terms in helicity amplitudes that grow with energy and hence they could not be constrained from the perturbative unitarity arguments.
 On unitarizing all non-zero helicity amplitudes which grow as either \orders or \ordershalf, we can successfully constrain remaining eleven anomalous couplings.
-In figures \ref{fig:bound2}, and \ref{fig:bound3} we plot the constrained regions of the linear combination of two anomalous couplings.
+In Figures \ref{fig:bound2}, and \ref{fig:bound3} we plot the constrained regions of the linear combination of two anomalous couplings.
 Upper limits on each of these couplings are computed taking one coupling to be operative at a time.
-The upper bounds of the independent and dependent anomalous couplings are presented in table \ref{tab:ind-bounds} in units of $(1\, \tev^2/s)$.
-Inverting the argument, the table can also be used to read off the energy scale upto which unitarity is not violated for a given value of coupling.
-Using the current LEP bound on \dgoz~\cite{Schael:2013ita}, $\left\vert\dgoz\right\vert\le 0.016$ and reading out the constraint from the right column of table, we find that perturbative unitarity is not violated upto $\rts \sim 7$~TeV.
+The upper bounds of the independent and dependent anomalous couplings are presented in the Table \ref{tab:ind-bounds} in units of $(1\, \tev^2/s)$.
+Inverting the argument, the Table can also be used to read off the energy scale upto which unitarity is not violated for a given value of coupling.
+Using the current LEP bound on \dgoz~\cite{Schael:2013ita}, $\left\vert\dgoz\right\vert\le 0.016$ and reading out the constraint from the right column of the Table, we find that perturbative unitarity is not violated upto $\rts \sim 7$~TeV.